 (3L, 2LB) Introduction to the processes and properties of the physical earth.
-Topics to be covered include: gravity and magnetics, heat flow, seismotectonics, earthquakes, global earth structure, electro-magnetism, and seismology.
+Topics to be covered include: gravity and magnetics, heat flow, seismotectonics, earthquakes, global earth structure, electromagnetism, and seismology.

-Prerequisites: GEOL 2000 -Geochemical Cycles and the Earth System (4CR) GEOL 1100 or GEOL/ENR 1500 or permission from instructor
+Prerequisites: GEOL 2000 -Geochemical Cycles and the Earth System (4CR)

+GEOL 1100 or GEOL/ENR 1500 or permission from instructor

-GEOL 2010 - Mineralogy and Petrography I (5CR) (3L, 4LB) [E] An in-depth introduction to the mineralogy of rock-forming minerals and minerals of economic interest.
+GEOL 2010 - Mineralogy and Petrography I (5CR)

+(2L, 3LB) [E] An in-depth introduction to the mineralogy of rock-forming minerals and minerals of economic interest.
 Lectures and labs will cover the chemical, physical and optical properties of minerals.
 The class will systematically cover minerals and mineral associations.
-Great emphasis will be placed on hand sample and microscopic identification of rock forming minerals.
+Great emphasis will be placed on hand sample and microscopic identification of rockforming minerals.
+Generally offered in the spring semester.